EMarnus/MyCostTracker/README.md

 - As a first time user, I want to be able to select set VAT and Margin rates for each cost.
   - Each item has an associated VAT and Margin rate that is entered with the item.

-- As a returning user, I want to be able retreive previously entered items.
+- As a returning user, I want to be able retrieve previously entered items.
   - There is an option to print all saved items.